Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 It is recommended to allow for some overhead as memory may be consumed by other processes as well.

+**Aside:** There is currently an [open issue](https://github.com/Alluxio/alluxio/issues/12277) in Alluxio where Alluxio's interpretation of byte sizes differs from Kubernetes (due to Kubernetes distinguishing between "-bibytes").
+This is unlikely to cause `OOMKilled` errors unless you are operating on very tight memory margins.

   {% endcollapsible %}
 {% endaccordion %}